weegreenblobbie/numcpp/README.md

 Why another array library in C++?
 =================================

-This project will allow me to practive template skills along with challenging operator overloading.
+This project is developing my template and challenging operator overloading skills.
 The goal is to achive expressions as close to Python+NumPy.